mohdazam193/Cloud-cost/Deployment instruction.md

     *   **Security:** Open.
     *   Click **Add**.
     *   The **API endpoint** URL will be displayed.
 You will need to configure this URL in your main application's settings so it can call this Lambda function.

+### C. Automated Deployment with AWS CLI

+For a faster, more streamlined deployment, you can use the provided `deploy_lambdas.sh` script.
+This script automates the creation of the IAM roles, packaging the Lambda code, and deploying the functions.

+**Prerequisites:**

+*   [AWS CLI](https://aws.amazon.com/cli/) installed and configured with your AWS credentials.
+*   The `zip` command-line tool must be installed.

+**Steps:**

+1.  **Make the script executable:**
+    ```bash
+    chmod +x aws-cli/deploy_lambdas.sh
+    ```

+2.  **Update the S3 Bucket Name:**
+    Open the `aws-cli/deploy_lambdas.sh` file and replace the placeholder value for `S3_BUCKET_NAME` with a globally unique S3 bucket name.
+    ```bash
+    # TODO: Replace with your desired unique S3 bucket name.
+    S3_BUCKET_NAME="costinsight-lambda-code-bucket-your-unique-name"
+    ```

+3.  **Run the deployment script** from the root of the project:
+    ```bash
+    ./aws-cli/deploy_lambdas.sh
+    ```

+The script will handle the creation of all necessary AWS resources.
+After the script finishes, it will output the names of the created resources.
+You will still need to manually configure the API Gateway and EventBridge triggers as described in the manual steps.

 ---